X-LANCE/MSDWILD/visualization/README.md

 python convert_to_mp4_with_faces.py
 ```

+Args:

 * rttm_per_file: RTTM files for each individual file
 * original_mp4_files: Original video files and Darklabel csv files.
 * mp4_files_with_faces: Videos with visualized faces (including face ID and bounding boxes)
 * json_per_file: Visualization output (JSON files) by [VIA](https://www.robots.ox.ac.uk/~vgg/software/via/)

+You can keep them at their default values.

 ## Preview
 Open `via_video_annotator_3.0.11.html` and import an individual JSON file from the `json_per_file` directory.